makersacademy/rps-challenge/docs/review.md

 ## Not removing comments before committing

 Old code should be deleted before you commit - it is distracting and makes your code hard to read.
-There is no reason to keep commented-out code - if you are commiting regularly, all your code will be in git so you can easily look back at how it looked before you made changes.
+There is no reason to keep commented-out code - if you are committing regularly, all your code will be in git so you can easily look back at how it looked before you made changes.

 # Step 2: Tests and \*\_spec.rb files